Midas Transmission Fluid Change Cost

 Quick read on Midas

 Midas has been one of the most recognised consumer auto-care brands in the United States since the 1950s, originally famous for muffler and exhaust work and later expanded to a full general-repair menu including brakes, suspension, alignment, and routine fluid services.
-The company has been owned by TBC Corporation since 2012 and operates around 1,200 US franchise locations in 2026, plus a small number of corporate stores.
+TBC Corporation, which had owned the brand since 2012, completed the sale of Midas to Mavis Tire Express Services in June 2025; the chain operates around 1,200 franchised locations across the US and Canada in 2026.
 The brand emphasis on franchise ownership is what produces the wide pricing variance described on this page, but it also produces the local entrepreneurial flexibility that occasionally makes a local Midas the best deal in its zip code.

 The franchise model and why pricing is so variable

 Midas operates one of the most decentralised store networks of any major US auto-care chain.
-Roughly 90 percent of US Midas locations are franchised, meaning the local owner sets day-to-day pricing within a set of corporate guidelines but with significant latitude on labour rate, fluid markup, and bundle pricing.
+Nearly all Midas locations are franchised, meaning the local owner sets day-to-day pricing within a set of corporate guidelines but with significant latitude on labour rate, fluid markup, and bundle pricing.
 The consequence for a consumer is that the national average price quoted on third-party sites is less useful than the call-around quote in your specific market.
-A Midas in a suburban Atlanta strip mall in 2026 prices a drain and fill at $110; the Midas one zip code over prices the same service at $185.
+One suburban franchise can price a drain and fill at $110 while the Midas one zip code over charges $185 for the same service.

 The variance is not arbitrary.
 Three things drive it.
 First, regional cost of doing business: the labour rate in a high-rent market reflects the actual cost of running a shop bay there.
 Second, individual franchise philosophy: some owners are transaction-volume operators who price low and lean on add-ons; others are relationship operators who price closer to the dealership and emphasise repeat business.
 Third, the local competitive landscape: a Midas across the street from a Firestone and a Valvoline prices to undercut both; a Midas in a market with no quick-lube competition prices closer to dealership rates.